drscotthawley/formalyzer/README.md

 For FERPA compliance, running a local model is preferable so that student data is not broadcast elsewhere.
-I recommend using `ollama` and starting with `mistral`.
+I recommend using `ollama` and starting with something small like `mistral`.
+Start up ollama:

+    ollama serve &
+    ollama pull mistral

 Then you can use the `--model` CLI flag, e.g.

     formalyzer --debug -model 'ollama/mistral' example/recc_info.txt example/sample_letter.pdf example/sample_urls.txt